sentryco/Telemetric/README.md

 By utilizing these various data types effectively, you can gain comprehensive insights into user behavior and interactions on your platforms.

 ### Gotchas:
+- The post body of the request must be smaller than 130kB
+- Each request can have a maximum of 25 events.
+100 (GA4 360)
+- Each event can have a maximum of 25 parameters 100 (GA4 360)
 - Parameter names must be 40 characters or fewer, can only contain alpha-numeric characters and underscores, and must start with an alphabetic character.
 - Parameter values must be 100 characters or fewer for standard GA4 properties and 500 characters or fewer for GA4 360 properties
-- Each request can have a maximum of 25 events.
-- Each event can have a maximum of 25 parameters
 - User property names must be 24 characters or fewer.
 - User property values must be 36 characters or fewer
 - Append  "debug_mode": 1, // or "debug_mode": true to event params to use GA4 Debugging Information